jfnavarro/hla_pipeline/README.md

 - overlap_final_discarded.txt (all the discarded AND and RNA variants/epitotes collapsed with useful information)

 **mhc_predict.py**
+- predictions_mut.csv (all the Mut prediction MHCs)
-- predictions.csv (all the prediction MHCs)
+- predictions_wt.csv (all the Wt prediction MHCs)

 Contact: Jose Fernandez Navarro <jc.fernandez.navarro@gmail.com>